 Some people advocate applying an unpleasant tasting substance to their skin.
 However, this could result in you creating an adverse effect on your relationship with your cat, as they can start to associate you with the unpleasant experience.
 The same is true of ‘punishing’ your cat for licking you.
 No one needs a disgruntled feline in their lives.

-A better strategy is to redirect their licking behaviour towards other positive associations, for example moving their head away from you before beginning to stroke and groom them.
-If this is unsuccessful, mimic something your cat can do very well … moving yourself away and ignoring them.
-Do this whenever the licking behaviour starts, which may allow your cat to associate the licking with losing your attention, teaching them that this is an undesirable behaviour.
-However, if your cat is trying to drive you from the house then they will be pleased.
+A better strategy is to redirect their licking behaviour towards other positive associations; for example, moving their head away from you before beginning to stroke and groom them.
+If this is unsuccessful, mimic something your cat can do very well – moving away and ignoring them.
+Do this whenever the licking behaviour starts, which may allow your cat to associate the licking with losing your attention, teaching them that this is undesirable behaviour.
+However, if your cat is trying to drive you from the house, then they will be pleased.

 If you think your cat’s excessive licking may be due to stress or anxiety, contact your vet for advice on managing your pet’s stress.
 If necessary they can direct you towards a pet behaviourist.
 This is animal shrink with just a smaller scratch proof couch.